Do you have an Attractive Model?

 When you ask people in the know for help or advice or funding, there are usually three aspects that they will evaluate:

-You: What do you know about this business and market?
+You: What do you know about this type of business and its market?
 What qualifies you to make a success of the company?
 How committed and passionate are you?

-The business: How does it work and why would it succeed?
-How good are the people and what systems are in place?
+Your business: How does it work and why would it succeed?
+How good are your people and what systems are in place?

 The market: Is there really a market for the products or services?
-Who is the competition?
-What are the prospects and risks?
+Who is your competition?
+What are the prospects for growth and the risks?

 The business model